Pardhavi-08/Flam-Frontend-Task3-event-calendar/README.md

 ## Future Enhancements
 •	Drag-and-drop events between dates

 •	Google Calendar sync

 •	Notifications and reminders
-License
-This project is open-source and free to use for educational or personal projects.

 Built with care using React, Vite, and CSS.
 =======